This overnight oats recipe is simple, healthy, and quick. Bonus: no pot to clean after making them!Jump to Recipe

 We might be a little bit nutty, but we're obsessed with these sweet toppings that make breakfast a little more like dessert… A healthy dessert!
 Go ahead and add dark chocolate chunks instead if that makes you feel better!

-Add-Ins – ⅓ cup coconut flakes, ¼ cup chocolate chips, 2 Tbsp chopped almonds, and 1 tsp honey
+Add-Ins – ⅓ cup coconut flakes, ¼ cup chocolate chips, 2 tablespoon chopped almonds, and 1 teaspoon honey

 If you are looking for more easy weekday breakfast recipes, try this: